Watch the Video Tutorial

 The Links panel lists all the images you’ve placed in your document.
 There’s a tonne of information in the lower part of the panel about each image.

 It’s important to keep image files well organized in your project folder because InDesign will reference that location to find the linked files.
 If you rename or move an image in Finder after its been placed, InDesign will lose track of the image.
+This means that it won’t be packaged with the rest of the files, which makes your document rather useless.

 What Does 100% Mean?